2020 Galaxy Admin Training

 - Cancellations received after 7 February will not receive a refund.

-We currently have four confirmed (and highly experienced!) instructors:
+We currently have these confirmed (and highly experienced!) instructors:

 - Nate Coraor, lead sysadmin of usegalaxy.org, a software engineer for the Galaxy Project, ...